-The University has a duty to ensure, so far as is reasonably practicable, the health, safety and welfare at work of all employees.
+The University has a duty to ensure, as far as is reasonably practicable, the health, safety and welfare at work of all employees.
 You are also under a duty, whilst at work, to take reasonable care for the health & safety of yourself and others and to comply with University policy and practice in this area.
-Full details can be found via the Health & Safety Home Page.
+Full details can be found via the Health & Safety Home Page at: www.ed.ac.uk/health-safety